-White Sox manager Tony La Russa charged with DUI
+White Sox manager Tony La Russa charged with DUI again

-Chicago White Sox manager Tony La Russa has been charged with driving under the influence.
+Chicago White Sox manager Tony La Russa has been charged with driving under the influence again.

-According to the Maricopa County Justice Courts website, the arrest occurred in February, but charges were filed on Oct.
+According to the Maricopa County Justice Courts website, the arrest occurred in February, but the case was filed on Oct.
 28, one day before La Russa’s hiring was announced by the White Sox.
 There is no attorney listed for La Russa on the website.

 White Sox spokesman Scott Reifert said the team was aware of the arrest when the 76-year-old La Russa was hired.